 - Seasonings – Onion powder, rosemary, thyme, kosher salt, and freshly ground black pepper.

-- Flour – A cup of all-purpose flour is needed to thicken the soup.
+- Flour – Three-fourths of a cup of all-purpose flour is needed to thicken the soup.

 - More Broth – More chicken broth please.

 - Dairy – I use a combo of 1% milk and half and half to help get the soup nice and creamy.